djcommandline/hugmetrics/README.md

 Running Sails on Forever
 ================================
-$ forever -w start app.js
+`$ forever -w start app.js`

+Don't forget to run npm install

-To avoid infinite restart because Sails writes into .tmp folder, you can create a .foreverignore file into your project directory
+To avoid infinite restart because Sails writes into .tmp folder,

+you can create a .foreverignore file into your project directory

-**/.tmp/**
+`**/.tmp/**`